oaoren/Mask_RCNN/README.md

 prerequisites:
 * python
 * conda
-additional_prerequisites_training:
+* additional prerequisites for training:
   * Nvidia GPU(s)
   * CUDA

 Setup:
 * Clone the repo
 * Place the model (.h5) file in the parent directory of this repo
   * Make sure the "model_path" variable is correct
 * Place the "data" folder in the parent directory of this repo
   * Make sure the "DATA_DIR" variable is correct
-* run 'conda env create -f environment.yml' to create conda environment
+* run ´conda env create -f environment.yml´ to create conda environment
-* run 'conda activate nmbu37' to activate the environment
+* run ´conda activate nmbu37´ to activate the environment
-* run 'jupyter notebook'
+* run ´jupyter notebook
 * browse project under /digipig/pig_shapes/01_train_evaluate_pigs_heads_tails_model.ipynb